top of page

 • Do not bend at the hips – the back must remain perfectly straight throughout the exercise.

-So now that you’ve mastered 5 excellent outdoor exercises, you’re probably itching to put them together into a workout.
+So now that you’re on your way to mastering a range of effective excellent outdoor exercises, you’re probably itching to put them together into a workout.
 The link below will transport you to the third and final article of this outdoor fitness trilogy.

-It’s in this concluding article where you’ll discover 4 outdoor workouts to try.
+In this concluding article where you’ll discover outdoor workouts to try.
 But also, you will learn how to design outdoor workouts that promote all-round fitness, develop functional strength, and enhance muscular endurance.

 bottom of page